Resolving the phase of a Dirac topological state via interferometric photoemission

-How then could interference between two QPs create such a signal, in particular when QP2 should be relatively constant?
 The sharp sign change across the band maximum is reminiscent of Fano-type signals, where an interference between a resonant transition and a continuum creates strong intensity modulation around the resonance energy\cite{fano_effects_1961, litvinenko_multi-photon_2021}.
 Similarly, in our case, there is one resonant path (QP1) and a second path with a flat-phase contribution.
 The intensity modulation in such cases stems from a $\pi$-phase-step, which is expected when crossing a resonance\cite{hazi_behavior_1979,dudovich_transform-limited_2001}, leading to a switch between constructive to destructive interference below and above the resonance.
-The phase-step is present in QP1 with or without the interference with QP2, however, it does not influence the measured intensity without the second path to interfere with.
+The phase-step is present in QP1 with or without the interference with QP2, however, it does not influence the measured intensity without the second path to interfere with, see simulation in Supplementary Section \ref{SM:CD_simulation}.
 This data is therefore a conclusive indication that our QP interferometer is sensitive to the phase accumulated in the resonant transition between the initial state and the unoccupied Dirac cone.
+Notably, this conclusion is obtained within a single HE polarization and therefore does not rely on comparisons between S and P matrix elements.

-To further highlight the connection between the resonant transition in QP1 to the sign change across the band in the CD of the two-path case, we tune the photon energy of the LE pulse from 3.08 to 3.53 eV.
+To confirm that the sign change is tied to the resonant transition in QP1, we tune the LE photon energy from 3.08 to 3.51 eV.
 Fig.~\ref{fig:CD_sum}(g) shows the expected shift of the resonance both in energy and momentum, according to the dispersions of both initial and intermediate states.
-The one-path case (S-pol HE, Fig.~\ref{fig:CD_sum}(h)) displays a strong CD signal which has shifted as expected in comparison to panel (c).
-And indeed the two-path case (P-pol HE, panel (i)) displays a sign flip across the band maximum, at the new energy-momentum position of the resonance.
+The one-path case (S-pol HE, Fig.~\ref{fig:CD_sum}(h,j)) displays a strong CD signal which has shifted as expected in comparison to panel (c).
+And indeed the two-path case (P-pol HE, panels (i,k)) displays a sign flip across the band maximum, at the new energy-momentum position of the resonance.
 This demonstrates that not only can we turn ON and OFF the interference by switching the HE pulse polarization from P to S, but we can also \textit{control} the energy-momentum position of the interference by tuning the LE resonance wavelength.